lbologna/hbp-sp6-guidebook/_sources/online_usecases/morphology_analysis/morphology_analysis/morphology_analysis.rst.txt

      .. image:: images/select_single_cell_model.png
         :width: 700px

 3. Next, you should define a Collab in which you want to perform analysis on the morphology of the chosen single-cell model.
-You may choose to add the morphology analysis to an existing Collab, or create a new Collab:
+You may choose to add the morphology analysis to an existing Collab, or create a new Collab (See also :ref:`Working with Collabs <working-with-collabs>`)

      .. image:: images/create_collab.png
         :width: 700px